carpentries-incubator/gap-lesson/episodes/02-some-objects.md

 - "Objects like lists and records are good to keep structured and related data."
 ---

-So far you have met:
+So far we have met three types of GAP types:

 * _immediate_ objects such as integers, rationals, booleans, permutations,

 * _positional_ objects such as _lists_,

-* _component_ objects with obviously more complex internal representation such as groups.
+* _component_ objects with more complex internal representation, such as groups.

-In this section, we will demonstrate some other examples of basic objects existing in GAP (the system is extendable, so one could introduce new types of objects, but this is beyond the scope of this lesson).
+In this section, we will demonstrate some other examples of basic objects existing in GAP (the system is extendable, so one can introduce new types of objects, but this is beyond the scope of this lesson!).

-Further immediate objects are floats, cyclotomics and finite field elements:
+Some other immediate objects are floats, cyclotomics and finite field elements:

 ~~~
 1.15; Float(1232/3456567);